 Region: UK | ABV: 44% | Tasting Notes: Juniper, Lemon, Almond

 There are many well-known brands that make the classic London dry-style of gin, but Beefeater is one of the best and most ubiquitous.
 While London dry gin does not have to actually be made in London (or even in England), it does need to meet other requirements that govern the distillation process.
 In short, these gins need to be made from pure grain spirit, with no flavor or artificial additives added after distillation.

 Beefeater’s nine-botanical recipe includes juniper, Seville orange, orris, and lemon peel, creating an easy-sipping gin that works well in any cocktail.

-Best for Martinis: Tanqueray
+Best for Martinis: Tanqueray London Dry

-Obviously, the company isn't going to give away their secret recipe, but the main botanicals in Tanqueray are thought to be juniper, angelica, coriander, and licorice, giving this gin a crisp, dry flavor that works perfectly in a martini with a twist, a couple of olives, or any way you choose to make it.
+Obviously, the company isn't going to give away their secret recipe, but the main botanicals in Tanqueray are thought to be juniper, angelica, coriander, and licorice, giving this gin a crisp, dry flavor that works perfectly in a Martini with a twist, a couple of olives, or any way you choose to make it.
 It's a very juniper-forward gin, which may taste familiar to you if you've tried other classic London dry gins before.

 Related: The Best Bar Carts

 Best for Negronis: Monkey 47